Collecting Vintage Vases

 Source a Variety of Shapes and Sizes

-And, for that reason it can be easy to amass a collection if you’re not careful (which is quite alright by me) but for those that don’t have an emotional attachment to each and every piece they also tend to be items that folks thin out of when they’re doing a clean out.
+And, for that reason, it can be easy to amass a collection if you’re not careful (which is quite alright by me).
+However, for those that don’t have an emotional attachment to each and every piece they find, vintage vases also tend to be an item folks thin out when they are decluttering their home.

 The need to have a variety of vases in your collection actually adds to the fun of collecting them.
 Take a look at the vases you already own and decide which shapes or finishes you are missing.
-I personally tend to gravitate towards crystal and milk glass, and to pieces that are rather midrange in height so lately I’ve been looking for more low, round vessels and orb containers to (literally) round out my collection.
+I personally tend to gravitate towards crystal and milk glass, and to pieces that are rather midrange in height.
+With that, I’ve been looking for more low, round vessels and orb containers to (literally) round out my collection.

 Collect in Groupings